 A negative account balance quickly snowballs into a huge debt because, along with the overdraft fee that your bank charges for each negative transaction, you may also get charged by the retailer or business that ran the transactions, meaning double charges for each transaction.
 Stop using your account immediately if it is negative.
 While your debit card will often be denied immediately if your checking account funds won’t cover the purchase, there are times when your card is simply authorized at the time of purchase, then charged later.
 Additionally, when you write a check, it can take several days for the funds to transfer out of your account.

-Ask Your Bank to Close Your Account
+Close Your Checking Account

-If you can't pay your negative account balance, the best thing to do is try to get the account closed or frozen because most banks charge a negative account balance fee every day your account is negative.
+If you can't pay your negative account balance, the best thing to do is try to get the account closed or frozen because most banks charge a negative account balance fee when your account is negative.
 If you can't make a deposit, these fees will make your debt that much more difficult to settle.
 Call or visit your local branch to determine your options.
-Depending on your bank, you may be able to close or freeze your account to avoid ongoing fees.
+Depending on your bank, you may be able to easily close or freeze your account to avoid ongoing fees.

 Consider Checking Account Advance